qsharp-community/qsharp-community.github.io/_posts/2020-06-02-qsharp-python-linux.md

 ![Trying again now that dotnet is properly](/assets/images/qsharp-linux-python-first-solution.png "Trying again now that dotnet is properly on our path.")

 Even when I ran with`sudo`, I ended up with the same error as before!
-Let's go back to:
+Let's look at that error message again:

 ```
 ➜ dotnet iqsharp install